 Her reputation grew, helped by continued recordings of her work withTommy Wolf.
 Roberta Flack, Ricki Lee Jones, Gil Evans and Keith Jarrettall recorded “The Ballad of the Sad Young Men” while “Spring Can Really Hang You Up The Most” continued to be a much sung, much recorded and much requested jazz standard.
 Tommy Wolf had gone on to a very successful career in Hollywood where he had been musical director for TV shows like The Mary Tyler Moore Show, piano player to the stars (including Marilyn Monroe) and had continued to write songs with Fran,Fred Astaire and others.
 Sadly in 1978 he died aged only 54.

 Fran began performing her own material in theatre shows at venues such as Islington’s Kings Head and Red Lion pub theatres and in the West End at the Arts Theatre and for two seasons at Ronnie Scott’s Jazz Club.
 With the birth of her grandson Jack in 1988 she began devoting herself to the role of ‘Granny Franny’, however as Jack began to grow up so Fran’s urge to write started to return.
 In 1994 she met British pianist and composer Simon Wallace and immediately launched into a burst of creative activity that has produced (so far) a catalogue of more than 350 new songs, three new collections of poetry and a full blown musical.
-The first volume of their songs is now available direct from Simon at email@example.com.
+The first volume of their songs is now available from amazon.co.uk.